List of Judge Dredd characters: Mrs GundersonMrs Gunderson is an elderly, partially deaf and almost blind woman who mainly appears to provide comic relief pertaining to her misinterpretations of her surroundings. "Young Death", the story of Judge Death's origin, introduces her. A couple of months after his defeat during Necropolis, the undead monster Judge Death decides to hide for a time in Room 133B of Sylvia Plath block, which he rents from Mrs Gunderson. He uses the name "Jay De'Ath" and she believes he is simply a polite, soft-spoken, thin tenant. While he kills another tenant of hers, Death does not kill Mrs Gunderrson, considering her to be the only truly innocent soul he has ever met. She only learns De'Ath's true nature after he leaves behind his apartment and challenges the Judges once more. Later on, Dredd's former companion Walter the Wobot serves as her house robot as a community service punishment for his own crimes.

+Max Normal

-Max NormalMax Normal was, for a while, Judge Dredd's best informant.
+Max Normal was, for a while, Judge Dredd's best informant.
 In a city teeming with citizens dressed in unusual, eccentric or downright bizarre fashions, Max stood out for dressing conservatively in clothes which in the mid-20th century would have been perfectly normal: a pinstripe suit and a bowler hat, an umbrella, and a carnation in his buttonhole.
 In contrast to his looks, Max spoke in futuristic 'streetwise' slang and had many bizarre habits and affections.
 In Max's first appearance, Dredd expresses disgust at Max not dressing in "decent wild clothes" like everyone else and asks "why do you young people always have to be different?"

 He had refined tastes, eschewing water and only ever drinking "shampagne" (real champagne being illegal): this saved him from being affected by the Block Mania contagion which infected the city's water supply in 2104.
 His one concession to 22nd-century living was his fondness for playing shuggy, an advanced version of billiards played on an uneven surface of hills and valleys.
 He stopped working for Dredd after criminals held him hostage in an attempt on Dredd's life.
 Years later, he was used again as a hostage in an attempt on Dredd's life, this time by the Fighting Heart Kwoon.

 Normal has appeared outside the Judge Dredd series.
 He had his own title in the Judge Dredd Annuals from 1981 to 1984 and again in 1987 (all but the first and last collected in 2000 AD Extreme Edition #22), in the 2014 "Xmas Mega Special" edition of 2000AD (nominally numbered as issue 2015) and once appeared in Middenface McNulty's eponymous series.
 He made several appearances, once again providing Dredd with information, in Big Finish Productions's 2000AD audio dramas; he was voiced by Toby Longworth.
 He had his own series in 2000AD progs 2124–2134 in 2019.

 He was the model for the character of the businessman that appeared in the Doctor Who episode "Gridlock".
 Max Normal was also the inspiration for rapper Watkin Tudor Jones' be-suited caricature in MaxNormal.TV, who performed in the guise of a motivational speaker at business presentations.